ValerieMauduit/AoC2021/README.md

 worse to do.

 ### Day 14: Extended Polymerization

+Once again a typical AoC problem: you have a list (or a string) and a process that increases it a lot.
+You do some steps and then post-process the result to get a score.

 I added some list facilities, and I think that they are pretty cool.
 But I have an error in the number of steps, and I don't really get it: I need 10 steps in the test of the day, but 11 to get the right answer in the real problem.
 Let's